Medically reviewed by Kristin Hall, FNP

 Atypical depression is a specific form of depression that involves a mix of conventional and less common symptoms.

-However, they may also have atypical features, such as an increase in appetite, excess sleep and changes in the perceived weight and sensation of the limbs.
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV), atypically depressed patients often have symptoms of major depression, but they also show atypical features, such as feeling better in positive situations and experiences, an increase in appetite, excess sleep and changes in the perceived weight and sensation of the limbs.

-Research has found that several other conditions, including obesity, bipolar disorder and seasonal affective disorder (SAD), a form of depression that can develop during the winter months are also atypical features
+Several other conditions, including obesity, bipolar disorder and seasonal affective disorder (SAD), a form of depression that can develop during the winter months, are also atypical features

 Atypical depression is one of the common types of depression.
-Data from epidemiological studies suggests that between 15 and 29 percent of people diagnosed with depression have atypical depression.
+Data from epidemiological studies published in the journal, Journal of Neuropsychiatric Disease Treatment, suggests that between 15 and 29 percent of people diagnosed with depression have atypical depression.

-Interestingly, atypical depression is far more common in women than in men.
-In fact, research has found that women are approximately four times more likely to develop atypical depression than men.
+Interestingly, atypical depression holds far more prevalence in women than in men.
+In fact, this same research has found that women are approximately two to three times more likely to develop atypical depression than men.

 Like other forms of depression, atypical depression is treatable.
 It’s almost always treated with antidepressants, psychotherapy or a combination of different treatment options.

 If you’re affected by atypical depression, you may experience many of the common features of a major depressive episode.
-These include:
+According to the National Institute of Mental Health and the previously mentioned DSM-IV (published by the American Psychiatric Association), these include the following symptoms:

-Persistent sad or empty depressed mood.
-You may feel persistently unhappy or empty or take on a persistent depressed moon even in situations that would normally involve happiness and satisfaction.
+Persistent sad or empty depressed mood (dysthymia).
+You may feel persistently unhappy or empty or take on a persistently depressed moon even in situations that would normally involve happiness and satisfaction.

 Feelings of pessimism or guilt.
 Regardless of the situation, you may feel like there’s no hope, or that you’re guilty of something.